ThePython10110/ExchangeClone/README.md

 * Dark/Red Matter Shears will sometimes (randomly) be treated as normal shears when used by dispensers.
 This will not be fixed.
 * In Mineclonia, when inserting items into Dark/Red Matter Furnaces with hoppers, they will not start at the correct speed, instead being limited to a maximum of 1 item/second.
 This will not be fixed unless Mineclonia changes how things work.
 * In Mineclonia, hoppers can put invalid items into Energy Collectors.
-* DM/RM tools and armor aren't great... the DM tools are TOO fast and the armor is (depending on which game you're playing), too good or not good enough.
+* DM/RM armor isn't great... the armor is (depending on which game you're playing), too good or not good enough.
 I would love it if someone with more patience would submit a PR to improve them.
 I would like them to be as close to ProjectE as possible, and as similar as possible between MTG and MCL... but I just hate doing that kind of thing.
-* DM tools mine RM nodes too quickly for something that doesn't drop (MCL).
+* Tools do not show the wear bar (to show the charge level) when first created or crafted.
+It only appears after changing the range.
+This will not be fixed.

 **If you have a suggestion or notice a bug, visit the [GitHub issues page](https://github.com/thepython10110/exchangeclone/issues).**